6 Steps to Heal The Cycle of Shame!

 What is toxic shame?

 Usually, people with toxic shame appear to lash out for no reason.
-But they have a reason for lashing out.
+But they do have a reason for lashing out.
 The anger is unleashed whenever they feel others can see the things they hate about themselves.

 What is guilt?